-The CCS Special Needs Program focuses on the identification, referral, and treatment of immates with special needs.
-CCS screens immates for special needs during the intake process and again at the time of the health appraisal.
-CCS refers immates identified as having special healthcare needs to the Medical Director or appropriate designee.
-CCS will perform an initial special needs evaluation and document the evaluation in the immate's health record.
+The CCS Special Needs Program focuses on the identification, referral, and treatment of inmates with special needs.
+CCS screens inmates for special needs during the intake process and again at the time of the health appraisal.
+CCS refers inmates identified as having special healthcare needs to the Medical Director or appropriate designee.
+CCS will perform an initial special needs evaluation and document the evaluation in the inmate's health record.